Jump to content

 I forgot about V For Vendetta.
 Definitely one of the best adaptations, and what a sharp shock it was to see such a dark future located in such familiar surroundings.

 An honourable mention for Watchmen too, if I may.
-It wasn’t everyone’s cup of tea at the time of release and of course, it’s not as good as the book (when is it ever? :unsure:) but for me it improved greatly after repeated viewings.
+It wasn’t everyone’s cup of tea at the time of release and of course, it’s not as good as the book (when is it ever? :unsure:) but it improves greatly with repeated viewings.
 The opening sequence depicting the transition from the 'Golden Age' of superheroes to the period in which the story takes place was genuinely one of the best things I've ever seen in a movie.

 Also, +1 for both Ghost World and Scott Pilgrim.
 Both huge favourites of mine for some time now. :thumbsup: